Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Tensor-network formulation for the TSP Tensor-network formulation for the TSP

+\begin{remark} For finite $\tau$ and finite-precision arithmetic, the extraction quality depends on the separation between competing costs and on the number of feasible continuations.
+In practice, rescaling and log-sum-exp type evaluations can be useful to avoid underflow or loss of contrast between nearly degenerate branches. \end{remark}

-Fig. \ref{fig:TensorNetworkTSP} shows the total tensor network that will be built after connecting the tensors of the layers and the layers to each other.
+Fig.~\ref{fig:TensorNetworkTSP} shows the total tensor network that will be built after connecting the tensors of the layers and the layers to each other.

-We have the + tensors that implement the uniform superposition of all possible combinations as our qudits, the $S$ tensor layer implements the imaginary time evolution using the $\hat{C}_{i,x_i, x_{i+1}}$ tensor of our problem, and each $F(a)$ tensor layer that ensures that node $a$ only appears once in the combination.
-For any tensor $T^i$, the superscript $i$ indicates that the tensor is connected on the line of qudit $i$.
+We have the + tensors that implement the uniform superposition of all possible combinations as our qudits, the $S$ tensor layer implements the imaginary time evolution using the $\hat{E}_{i,x_i, x_{i+1}}$ tensor of our problem, and each $F(a)$ tensor layer enforces that node $a$ appears exactly once in the combination.
+For any tensor $T^i$, the superscript $i$ indicates that the tensor is connected to the qudit line $i$.

+For clarity, the cost layer can be written explicitly in terms of the physical index $i$ for the current candidate node, the copied physical index $j$, the incoming bond index $k$ that carries the previous node, and the outgoing bond index $l$ that carries the current node to the next site.
+For a closed route with fixed boundary node $x_{\mathrm{start}}$, one convenient convention is